Morton Klein: Opposition to Black Lives Matter

 Klein made a series of tweets in June 2020 condemning Black Lives Matter as "a Jew hating, White hating, Israel hating, conservative Black hating, violence promoting, dangerous Soros funded extremist group of haters."
 In the context of the widespread protests following the police murder of George Floyd, the statements put Klein in conflict with more liberal Jewish groups.
 Rabbi Rick Jacobs, the president of the Union for Reform Judaism, questioned the continued membership of ZOA in the Conference of Major American Jewish Organizations by saying "we are now implicated by his views, his Islamophobia, his racism, full stop."

 Barack Obama's birthplace

 In a 2022 interview with the New Yorker, Klein defended President Trump's promotion of conspiracy theories questioning the birthplace of Barack Obama, claiming that Obama's autobiography cover jacket stated he was born in Kenya.
 Klein further stated that it was "very suspicious" that President Barack Obama did not release his birth certificate "when it was being challenged."
 Obama released his long-form birth certificate in 2011, confirming that he was born in Hawaii, while Obama's publishers released promotional material in 1991 misstating Obama's birthplace.
 Klein later clarified he believed that Barack Obama was born in the United States.

-Personal
+Personal life

-Klein is married to Rita, has a married daughter, Rachael, and four grandchildren.
+Klein is married to Rebecca "Rita" Klein, and has a married daughter, Rachael, and four grandchildren.
 Klein has Tourette syndrome.